Nightwind-Developments/debian-packer/README.md

 *Debian Packer* is ideal for applications that require DEBIAN package to be dynamically generated, such as part of an automated release with CI/CD.

+This GitHub Action and the software included is designed to used another one of our projects, [Debian Control File Builder](https://github.com/Nightwind-Developments/debian-control-file-builder), which can be used to generate the required Debian Control File for this action.

 ## Usage

 ### Input Parameters